-Title IX Coordinator/Institutional Effectiveness & Accreditation Manager

-Perry Technical Institute
+Title IX Coordinator/Director of Institutional Effectiveness Perry Technical Institute 509.895.5751 titleix@perrytech.edu

-509.895.5751

-titleix@perrytech.edu

-You may report an incident by filing out a Campus Wide Complaint Form, located on my.perrytech.edu, and available from any employee.
-You may also report online at www.perrytech.edu/ students/security.
+Additionally, anonymous reports can be made by victims and/or third parties using the online reporting form posted at perrytech. edu/students/security, or the Crime Stoppers reporting hotline: text "perry + your message" to CRIMES (274637).
+Note that these anonymous reports may prompt a need for the institution to investigate.
 In cases of alleged sexual assault, harassment, etc., victims who come forward to report the incident, and who may have consumed alcohol or drugs will not be subject to the PTI Drug-Free and Alcohol-Free Campus and Workplace Policy for that consumption.